starkvic/flask-simulation-project-api/README.md

 # flask-simulation-project-api
 # Flask Simulation API

 This Flask app provides an API endpoint `/api/simulate` to run the Hippopotamus Optimization Algorithm for photovoltaic system optimization.
+In addition it contains the other algorithms for comparison factors.

 ## Setup